Hoodia currorii (Hook.) Decne.

 Hoodia currorii var. currorii, Scytanthus currorii, Adenium namaquarium, Ceropegia currorii subsp. currorii

-Hoodia currorii is a spiny, succulent shrub, up to 32 inches (80 cm) tall, that grows in erect clumps with cylindrical, gray-green stems.
-They are up to 3.2 inches (8 cm) in diameter, with 11 to 24 vertical ribs consisting of prominent obtuse tubercles, each one tipped with a sharp spine up to 0.4 inches (1 cm) long.
-It bears large, rust-red flowers in mid-summer.
-They are up to 4 inches (10 cm) in diameter and covered in purple hairs.
+Hoodia currorii is a succulent shrub with cylindrical spiny gray-green stems.
+The stems are erect, up to 32 inches (80 cm) tall, and up to 3.2 inches (8 cm) in diameter.
+They have 11 to 24 vertical ribs consisting of prominent obtuse tubercles, each tipped with a sharp, up to 0.4 inches (1 cm) long spine.
+The large flowers are rust-red covered in purple hairs, up to 4 inches (10 cm) in diameter, and appear in mid-summer.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).